 Does FindingFive charge any fees?Yes.
 FindingFive charges a flat fee of $0.75 per participant on the US server and €0.75 per participant on the EU server.
-These fees allow us to keep our payment system running, including by covering the fees that PayPal charges us for accepting deposits from researchers and transferring payments to participants.
+These fees allow us to keep our payment system running, including by covering the fees that our payment processors charge us for accepting deposits from researchers and transferring payments to participants.

 When will my account balance be deducted for the cost of a session?Upon launching the study, the funds will be immediately withheld from your account and held for participant payment.
-Participants who complete your study will automatically be approved for payment, which will be deposited in their PayPal accounts the next day.
+Participants who complete your study will automatically be approved for payment, which will be deposited in their reward balance accounts immediately.